 Neoplasia has also been observed in animal models, using various GT vectors and routes of administration.
-For example, LTR-driven $\gamma$ RV (ex vivo) vectors and SIN LV vectors equipped with retroviral promoters (ex vivo) have been associated with neoplastic events in mouse models.
-Neoplastic events in non-clinical models were primarily observed in tumour-prone mouse models administered early generation LTR-driven $\gamma$ RV or LVs with retroviral promoters that lack enhanced safety elements designed to reduce the risk of neoplastic transformation, such as the use of a four-plasmid production system and SIN LTR sequences.
-These modifications were introduced in the third generation LV vectors currently in use in the clinic, improving their safety profile.
+For example, LTR-driven γ RV (ex vivo) vectors and SIN LV vectors equipped with retroviral promoters (ex vivo) have been associated with neoplastic events in mouse models.^{20,21} Neoplastic events in nonclinical models were primarily observed in tumor-prone mouse models administered early-generation LTR-driven γ RV or LV with retroviral promoters that lack enhanced safety elements designed to reduce the risk of neoplastic transformation, such as the use of a four-plasmid production system and SIN LTR sequences.
+These modifications were introduced in the third-generation LV vectors currently in use in the clinic, improving their safety profile.^{1,21}